 They get fifth for these reasons, but still remain an excellent buy at their price because what they do well outshines what they don’t in my opinion.
 Build is also pretty good, as they aren’t quite as flimsy as an HD558.

-Overall, the inclusion of two detachable cables (a coiled and straight), some metal, a great Soundstage, fantastic instrument separation/detail, and an extremely sturdy 3.5mm termination make this an easy choice, along with the sound taken as a whole.
+Overall, the inclusion of two detachable cables (a coiled and straight), some metal, a great Soundstage, fantastic instrument separation/detail, great bass response, and an extremely sturdy 3.5mm termination make this an easy choice, along with the sound taken as a whole.

 Sensitivity: 97dB/mW.
 What is Sensitivity in Headphones?